amyapostol19/technical-interview/README.md

 # technical-interview
 Welcome to our technical interview.
 The tasks are split up into folders.
 All the instructions are in the README file.
-Fork this repo and send us an eMail (nagimo.nyc@nagimo.org) with your Repository link when done.
 -
 There are 4 folders in this repository, each associated with a different task.
 -